lwang-sc/skupper-on-scgsdev-to-ngsaas-DP/README.md

 ## Overview

-Using dev-dp6's MongoDB and Kafka connection as an example:
+Using dev-dp6's MongoDB, Kafka, AutoSOC, and AutoTriage connections as an example:

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐